 Under the auspices of the Washington-headquartered IAVE, which promotes volunteering through 64 national volunteer centres and three regional volunteer networks, the regional conference is held biennially, by the host country that wins the bidding.

-The five-day conference will explore the diversity and power of volunteering, with the first 2 days dedicated to efforts of youth volunteers.
-Approximately 100 working papers will be
+The five-day conference explored the diversity and power of volunteering, with the first two days dedicated to efforts of youth volunteers.

-Topics that will be explored during the conference have been designed around six major topics relevant to the Asia Pacific region.
-These include leadership; technology and social innovation; sustainable development goals focusing on poverty, education and climate change; financial sustainability; corporate volunteering and strategic partnerships.
+Topics that were explored during the conference were designed around six major topics relevant to the Asia Pacific region – technology and social innovation; sustainable development goals focusing on poverty, education and climate change; financial sustainability; corporate volunteering and strategic partnerships.

-The conference was expected to attract about 600 foreign and local delegates involved in various volunteering movements.
-Notable speakers at the conference include Tan Sri Dr Noorul Ainur, Secretary-General of the Higher Education Ministry; Datuk Zuraidah Atan, Chairman of Yayasan Sukarelawan Siswa; Sue Hennessey, Country Director (Borneo) of Raleigh International; Jihoon Park, Team Lead, BBB Korea; Nunatinee, Malanon, Manager, Volunteer Spirit Network, Thailand; and Adrienne Picone, CEO, Volunteering, Australia.
+The conference attracted about 600 foreign and local delegates from various volunteering movements.
+Notable speakers at the conference included Tan Sri Dr Noorul Ainur, Secretary-General of the Higher Education Ministry; Datuk Zuraidah Atan, Chairman of Yayasan Sukarelawan Siswa; Sue Hennessey, Country Director (Borneo) of Raleigh International; Jihoon Park, Team Lead, BBB Korea; Nunatinee, Malanon, Manager, Volunteer Spirit Network, Thailand; and Adrienne Picone, CEO, Volunteering, Australia.

-Among the topics to be discussed are “Developing student volunteerism”, “The positive impact of senior volunteerism in helping seniors through para-counseling programmes”, “Employee volunteering increases professional development”, “Unearthing the true value of corporate volunteering for development impact”.
+Among the topics discussed are “Developing student volunteerism”, “The positive impact of senior volunteerism in helping seniors through para-counseling program”, “Employee volunteering increases professional development”, “Unearthing the true value of corporate volunteering for development impact”.

-Besides the conference, delegates will also take part in a number of local volunteering programmes during their stay.
-For more information on the IAVE conference, please contact Roza at Roza@salam.org.my or click here for the IAVE 2017 website.
+Besides the conference, delegates also participated in a number of local volunteering programs during their stay in Malaysia.
+For more information on the IAVE Conference 2017, please contact Roza at Roza@salam.org.my.

 At the ICT Mekong Camp 2017 where more than 120 participants from the Mekong countries convened, five key issues continuously cropped up in conversations and break out sessions: hate speech, fake news, digital security, information privacy, and tech knowledge and support.